 Contest Judge: Emily Wortman-Wunder

 About the Contest

 The winning story will be published in The Conium Review‘s next issue.
 The winning author will receive $500, five copies of the issue, and a copy of the judge’s latest book.

-The 2019 contest judge is Sarah Gerard.
-Sarah is the author of Sunshine State (Harper Perennial, 2017), Binary Star (Two Dollar Radio 2015), and True Love (Harper Books, forthcoming 2020).
-She also co-authored the art book, Recycle (Pacific, 2018), with Amy Gall.
+The 2020 contest judge is Emily Wortman-Wunder.
+Emily is the author of Not a Thing to Comfort You (University of Iowa Press, 2019).
 If you are a family member, coworker, or student of the judge, you are ineligible for this contest.